Concelo/concelo/README.md

 The fundamental unit at this layer is a chunk of opaque, encrypted content emitted by publishers and consumed by consumers.
-A given application might break up its content into an arbitrary set of these chunks, each of which is identified by a unique, non-zero, 256-bit identifier, and each of which may be declared to depend on zero or more other chunks.
+A given application might break up its content into an arbitrary set of these chunks, each of which is identified by a unique, non-zero identifier up to 256 bits in length, and each of which may be declared to depend on zero or more other chunks.
 The content of each chunk and its dependency relationships are immutable.
 Two chunks may have identical content and dependencies but different identifiers, but no two chunks with different content or dependencies may share an identifier.

-(todo: is the immutability of chunks and dependencies going to be a problem for some applications, e.g. ones that want to rearrange dependency relationships without resending the content?
+(todo: Is the immutability of chunks and dependencies going to be a problem for some applications, e.g. ones that want to rearrange dependency relationships without resending the content?
 If so, we could make the chunk content and graph structure independent.)

-In order to share content with subscribers, a publisher may define one or more channels, each of which has its own unique 256-bit identifier and which may be declared to point to a chunk via its identifier.
+In order to share content with subscribers, a publisher may define one or more channels, each of which has its own unique identifier and which may be declared to point to a chunk via its identifier.
 The pointer to the chunk is mutable and may change rapidly as new data is published.